-Vegan Mushroom Gravy is an easy from scratch homemade gravy recipe made with mushrooms, onion, and garlic.
+Mushroom Gravy is an easy from scratch vegan-friendly homemade brown gravy recipe made with mushrooms, onion, and garlic.
 Make it ahead of time to reduce stress for Thanksgiving, Christmas, and Easter.

 I love mushrooms.

-When I go to the Asian markets, I usually end up with shiitake, hen of the woods, or beech.
+When I go to the Asian markets, I usually end up with shiitake for my tomato mushroom pasta, hen of the woods, or beech.
 Sometimes all three.

 If mushrooms were a vegetable, they’d be my favorite vegetable.
 Instead they’re my favorite… fungus.
 Yum?

 Now before you run away from the V word, all the ingredients are pantry-friendly.
 It simply means I’m using olive oil instead of butter and vegetable stock instead of chicken.

 Now it’s time to pour homemade mushroom onion gravy on top.

 In order to make this mushroom gravy recipe the most flavorful and best gravy ever from scratch, I used baby bella mushrooms (sometimes referred to as cremini), onion, and garlic.